keokilee/makahiki/README.md

 * Type `python manage.py runserver` to start the web server.
 * Open a browser and go to http://localhost:8000 to see the website.

-## Adding Facebook Integration
+## Adding Facebook Integration and local_settings.py
 The Javascript required to log in to Facebook is included in this application.
 However, you will need to apply for your own application on Facebook at their [Developer Site](http://developers.facebook.com/).
-Once this is done, it is recommended that you create a `local_settings.py` file and add the settings below.
+Once this is done, it is recommended that you copy `example_settings/local\_settings.py.dev` to local\_settings.py in your project root.
 Otherwise, you can also add these to `settings.py` directly.

 <pre>
 <code>